interrogator/jason-lee-iran/README.md

 ![40.](https://raw.githubusercontent.com/interrogator/jason-lee-iran/master/photos/i40.jpg)

-Noone can actually explain the odd rock formations in Kaluts, Iran.
+Noone can actually explain the odd rock formations in Kaluts.
 Some say it is wind errosion while other speculate the surface was carved by water.
 I think magic.

 ---